LeakDetectAI/leakdetect-giveth-qf/README.md

 This repository provides transparency around the campaign and documents the development of **leakage-aware security tooling for the Ethereum ecosystem**.

-# The Problem No One Is Aware Of
+# The Problem Noone Is Aware Of

 Ethereum security today focuses primarily on **visible vulnerabilities**, such as: